Jmenz1997/Jmenz1997.github.io/README.md

-This repository is created to host a websites and to show the work done for the labs done for the course seg 3525
+This repository is created to host websites and to show the work done for the labs done for the course seg 3525